 BRIEFLY explain the meaning of figure 3.15 (1-2 short sentences)

+The figure 3.15 show that sometimes reducing the execution time will not reduce the energy consumption.
+So it’s not correct to assume that always reducing the execution time in a system we design will cause a reduction in the energy consumption.

 6.Why might it be reasonable to use scratch pad memory in an embedded system but not cache memory?